Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 #### What is ethics in software engineering?

+Ethics, as described by Oxford Languages, is a set of moral principles that govern the behaviour of a person or the conduction of an activity.
+Ethics are used to measure the righteousness of an action, acting as criteria for judging whether something is right or not.
+In the scope of software engineering, ethics dictate the values a software engineer should adhere to in a professional environment.
+This includes ethics related to cultural differences, software, source code and communication.

 ####  Why is ethics important in software engineering?

+Within the software engineering space, a number of widely used ethical guidelines can be found on the internet.
+One such guideline is the ACM Software Engineering Code of Ethics, which states that software engineers should strife to analyze, design, develop, test and maintain software in a truthful, upfront and professional manner for the better of public health, safety and welfare of humanity, according to the following eight principles:

+PUBLIC – Software engineers shall act consistently with the public interest.
+CLIENT AND EMPLOYER – Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.
+PRODUCT – Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.
+JUDGMENT – Software engineers shall maintain integrity and independence in their professional judgment.
+MANAGEMENT – Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintenance.
+PROFESSION – Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.
+COLLEAGUES – Software engineers shall be fair to and supportive of their colleagues.
+SELF – Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

 ####  What do you have to do as a software engineer to address ethical aspects in your work?

+In order to verify all software engineers ethical values match up, it is important for all parties involved to converse about the topic.
+Allowing everyone to share their ethical values and boundaries with one another makes it possible to create a working environment in which all parties involved can work comfortably.

 ####  How do you know that your ethical considerations match with those of other software engineers?
+In order to verify all software engineers ethical values match up, it is important for all parties involved to converse about the topic.
+Allowing everyone to share their ethical values and boundaries with one another makes it possible to create a working environment in which all parties involved can work comfortably.

 #### Which ethical aspects play a role in your project?